 small group and whole community dialogue for communal verbal and/or kinesthetic processing

 witnessing self and others in small group “break out” sessions

 invitations to make creative visual reflections and/or guided journaling during and between sessions (these are optional and highly encouraged; please plan to dedicate some concentrated time between sessions so you may attend to this inner work)

 Meeting Details and Time Commitment

-We will alternate each week between 2.5-hour facilitated sessions and 1-hour informal gatherings on Saturday mornings beginning at
+- We will alternate each week between 2.5-hour facilitated sessions and 1-hour informal gatherings on Monday evenings beginning at

 We will meet via Zoom so please download the app before our first meeting if you don’t already have it (for a tutorial on how to use Zoom, click here)

 It is strongly preferred and encouraged that you attend every session so that we may begin to form a sense of togetherness and trust in our community.
 Again, transforming our own whiteness cannot be done alone, and requires sustained commitment.
 Simply put, we need each other!
 Please note that the 2.5-hour sessions will be recorded so that if you do find you need to miss one, you will still have access.
 These recorded sessions will be for our group use only.

 Additionally, between sessions, in order to commit to practice, to stay in the flow, and to process what is coming up and through in our group work, participants will be invited and encouraged to engage with practices like creative journaling, art-making, imagining, movement, and more.
 Again, these are strongly encouraged, but are not required.

 (Nothing is required, you are a sovereign ecosystem~all your own~who knows what is best for you!)